Which place is cheaper, Avignon or Toulon?

 When we compare the travel costs of actual travelers between Toulon and Avignon, we can see that Avignon is more expensive.
 And not only is Toulon much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Toulon would let you spend less money overall.
 Or, you could decide to spend more money in Toulon and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Avignon would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Avignon than you might in Toulon.

-Toulon is bigger, and its population is about 3.3 times larger than the population of Avignon.
-When comparing the population of Toulon vs. Avignon, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Toulon has a larger population, and is about 3 times larger than the population of Avignon.
+When comparing the sizes of Toulon and Avignon, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.